wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 Most keyboards come stock with Cherry MX switches.
 If you are building your own, you can also use most Gateron or Kailh switches.
 These come in two varieties: PCB mount (also called 5-pin) and plate mount (also called 3-pin).
 If you are using a plate, you can generally use either.
 If you are not using a plate you _must_ use the PCB mount variety or else the switches will not align correctly.

+Everything related to keyboards comes down to personal preference, but that's never more pronounced than with key switches.
+The only real way to see what you like is to use them.
+If you can afford it, a [switch tester](https://kbdfans.cn/products/kbdfans-72-switches-tester-all-in-one) can help you narrow down your options, but it's still quite a bit different from actually typing on those switches in a real keyboard.

 ## Parts: stabilizers

 Stabilizers are required for most keyboards.
 Keys are measured in "units", which are the width of alphabet keys.
 This is typically abbreviated as 1u, 1.5u, 2u, 6.25u, etc. Keys that are at least 2u wide require stabilizers (also called "stabs") to keep from tilting like a side-to-side.
 Most keyboards use "Cherry" stabilizers which mount directly to the PCB.
 Most keyboards have several 2u stabilizers and one 6.25u stabilizer for the spacebar.